30% off sitewide, plus 2 free Cloud Pillows with mattress purchase

 Some people worry about buying a mattress online when they don’t have a chance to first feel it out in person.
 To resolve this concern, online sellers almost always provide a sleep trial, which is a type of return policy that lets customers try out the mattress with the ability to return it if they don’t like it.
 Most sleep trials last for at least 100 nights and offer free returns and a full refund.

-For all of the mattresses from Bear, customers have 100 nights to try the mattress in their own home.
-A full refund is available if you aren’t satisfied, but the company requires that you keep the mattress for 30 nights as a break-in period before initiating a return.
+For all of the mattresses from Bear, customers have 120 nights to try the mattress in their own home.
+A full refund is available if you aren’t satisfied, though Bear requires a 30-night break-in period before refunds can be initiated.

-Nectar’s full-year sleep trial is one of the longest in the industry.
+Nectar also offers a full-year sleep trial.
 The company requires that you test out the mattress for 30 nights, and after those first 30 nights, the 365-night return window begins.
 This allows customers an extended period to try any Nectar model with the option to receive a full refund if they aren’t happy with it.

 A mattress warranty provides recourse in case something goes unexpectedly wrong and the mattress breaks down prematurely.
 These warranties cover defects in materials and craftsmanship, but they don’t cover accidental damage (like spills or pet accidents) or normal, gradual wear-and-tear.
 Important aspects of a warranty include both how long it lasts (the “term”) and the company’s obligations if there is a defect (the “remedy”).